Save Money At The Ballpark…Got $219.53?

 Click here for more rave reviews

 Unfortunately, I can’t hire myself out as an “Official Baseball Fan Consultant”.
-I have a full-time job and two kids, so as much as I would love to, I can’t take the time to help you over the phone.
+I have a full-time job and two kids, so as much as I would love to, I can’t take the time to help you over the phone or IM or whatever.
 I’d bore you anyway.

 But I have written 15 Ballpark E-Guides, for great ballparks like PNC Park, Wrigley Field, Fenway Park and Camden Yards among many others…and I’ve put every little nugget of helpful money-saving ballpark knowledge I could find in them to help you get the best deal on tickets, parking and food.